 - The Congress Avenue Bridge is home to the world’s largest urban population of Mexican free-tailed bats.
 Starting in late February, up to 1.5 million bats emerge from under the bridge every night at dusk to hunt insects and small children.

 - Austin is the 11th largest city in the US and is growing the fastest of any city in the country adding an average of 58 new residents every day.
-It is expected to reach 1 million in population by 2015.
+It is expected to reach 1 million in population (within the city limits) anytime now.
 It is also a so-called Majority-Minority city, which means there is no one single ethnicity that has a majority of the total population.

 - Austin averages 300 days of sunshine per year.